PhD, Cornell University, 1983

 Garg is also engaged in developing semiclassical methods for spin.
 These methods are of practical utility for many physical systems, including the molecular nanomagnets mentioned above, but they are also of intrinsic formal value.
 They are often based on the spin coherent state path integral, which poses mathematical challenges not encountered with Feynman's original path integral.

-- A. Garg, Classical Electromagnetism in a Nutshell.
-Princeton: Princeton University Press, 2012.
+Classical Electromagnetism in a Nutshell, Princeton University Press, Princeton, NJ, 2012.